Vegan Sticky Buns

 I bet you have most of these sticky bun ingredients on hand!

-• Dairy-Free Butter - You’ll use butter for the dough, filling, and topping.
+• Vegan Butter –You’ll use butter for the dough, filling, and topping.
+The vegan butter adds a deep rich flavor.

-• Chia Eggs - Chia Eggs mixed with water.
+• Chia Eggs – Chia eggs mixed with water are used in place of tradational eggs.
 See more info about chia eggs in the baking tips.

-• Organic Brown Sugar - dark or light brown sugar works!
+• Organic Brown Sugar – The brown sugar creates that iconic sticky texture.
+Dark brown sugar or light brown sugar works!
 You’ll use it in both the filling and topping.

 Ingredients to make vegan sticky buns.

-Make the Dough: Heat the dairy-free milk then stir in the sugar, salt, and butter.
+In a large mixing bowl, heat the dairy-free milk, then stir in the sugar, salt, and butter.

-Allow to cool slightly while you combine the yeast and warm water and let it sit until it is foamy.
+Allow the wet mixture to cool slightly while you combine the yeast and warm water, and let it sit until it is foamy.

-Add the warm milk mixture, chia eggs, and some of the flour to the yeast.
+Add the warm milk mixture, chia eggs, and some flour to the yeast.
 Mix until combined and add flour until a stiff dough forms.

 A saucepan combines sugar & butter.
 A mixer with sweet mixture & flour.

-Knead Dough: Knead the dough on a floured surface.
+Knead the dough onto a lightly floured surface.
 Transfer to a greased bowl, cover with plastic wrap, and allow to rise until doubled (1 hour).

 Mixing bowl with finished dough and a ball of dough on a wooden board.

-Make the Topping: Spray the baking dish with cooking spray.
-In a bowl, cream the butter and brown sugar with a hand mixer until smooth.
+Spray the baking dish with cooking spray.
+Cream the butter and brown sugar in a bowl with a hand mixer until smooth.

 Beat in the maple syrup (or corn syrup) and vanilla until light and fluffy.